 Programs that balance systematic and process approaches equally likely have an emphasis on giving young students ample opportunities to write, while providing supplementary class-wide instruction in grammar, parts of sentences, and various writing strategies.

 What UMS says: The balanced literacy program further extends the Montessori methods so that phonics, vocabulary and constructing meaning is integrated into the creation of writing skills.
 Our advanced academic program for the early grades is founded upon a personalized approach to learning.
 Programs are individually placed, and a resource teacher is available to support children who are developing writing skills.
-Students grade 4 and up study novels and write answers to comprehension questions based on the text.
+Students grade 3 and up study novels and write answers to comprehension questions based on the text.
 Students in the higher grades study grammar and vocabulary using interactive, online software and workbooks.
 They are also are instructed in essay writing and speech writing to prepare for our annual Speech Festival.
 Many students in grade 8 are reading and writing at a level that is suited for an advanced academic course in a high-school setting.
 All students in need of resource support receive individualized instruction as needed.

 Teaching approach: Science is a vital curriculum area at Unionville Montessori School, where students from grades 1 to 8 have access to a fully-equipped, top-tier science lab.
 In the lab, and in classes, students in primary, junior and intermediate levels experience science through inquiry-based learning, where they can understand the scientific facts, theories and concepts through hands-on experiments and activities.
-Students a UMS receive more instruction in math and science than the norm, as part of the school-wide focus on an integrated, cross-curricular STEM (science, technology, engineering and math focus).
+Students at UMS receive more instruction in math and science than the norm, as part of the school-wide focus on an integrated, cross-curricular STEM (science, technology, engineering and math) focus.
 Students who excel in science develop a strong ability to think critically, and a talent for creative thought and excellent communication and collaborative skills.

 These literature programs draw in equal measure from “Traditional” and “Social Justice” programs.

-What UMS says: UMS pupils work at a reach-ahead level in Language Arts.
+What UMS says: UMS pupils work at a grade-ahead level in Language Arts.
 Students in the primary grades work with concepts such as the elements of narratives, the features of various literary genres such as the "legend," or "fable," and grasp abstract concepts such as the main character or hero.
-Beginning in grade 4, students complete a novel study, wherein they are encouraged to make inferences and to prove their argument in traditional literary critique form.
+Beginning in grade 3, students complete a novel study, wherein they are encouraged to make inferences and to prove their argument in traditional literary critique form.
 Senior students work with complex texts from various cultures and time periods, and are encouraged to explore fundamental themes and to apply literary terms.
 In grades 1 to 8, literary study is founded upon our character education program whereby students are encouraged to reflect upon honesty, self-discipline, integrity and personal responsibility, and to explore their own values and the values and the customs of diverse cultures.

 The Thematic approach organizes the curriculum around certain themes or cultural universals.
 Students might spend time focused on food.
 Then they might focus on transportation or government, and so on.

 What UMS says: The UMS approach to grade 7 and 8 history and geography extends and enriches the commonly studied Ontario curriculum with a global view and international context.
-Teachers plan tangential learning activities and challenges, and also incorporate the use of Smartboards, media-based resources and iPads to teach both process and content.
+Teachers plan tangential learning activities and challenges, and also incorporate the use of SMART Boards, media-based resources and iPads to teach both process and content.
 Social studies often leads to research-based projects and learning that emphasizes higher-order thinking.
-UMS also frequently sponsors school trips to destinations in the United States, such as New York city, and in Europe, with a bi-annual trip to Paris, France.
+UMS also frequently sponsors school trips to destinations in the United States, such as New York City, and in Europe, with a bi-annual trip to Paris, France.